A beginner's guide to starting RC Drifting (Ver. 2026)

 Entry Level

-Futaba entry level transmitter, 10 model memory for multiple cars, non-color non-backlit LCD display, 4 channel, compatible with multiple Futaba receivers, compatible with Futaba rechargeable LiFe battery and wall charger (sold separately)
+Futaba entry level transmitter, 10 model memory for multiple cars, non-color non-backlit LCD display, 4 channel, compatible with multiple Futaba receivers, compatible with Futaba rechargeable LiFe battery and wall charger (sold separately).

-Sanwa MX-6 - $110
+Sanwa MX-6 - $149

-Sanwa entry level remote, 10 model memory for multiple cars, non-color non-backlit LCD display, 3 channel, only compatible with RX-391W receiver
+Sanwa entry level remote, 10 model memory for multiple cars, non-color non-backlit LCD display, 3 channel, only compatible with RX-391W receiver.

 Mid-Level

-Futaba mid-level transmitter, 40 model memory, non-color backlit LCD display, 4-axis jog button menu navigation, T-FHSS telemetry and SR super response protocols supported, 4 channel, adjustable trigger position and tension, adjustable wheel tension, ESC link function for tuning Futaba and Acuvance ESCs with telemetry data display, gyro link function to Futaba GYD550 gyro, S.Bus servo link for Futaba servo, compatible with Futaba rechargeable LiFe battery and wall charger (sold separately)
+Futaba mid-level transmitter, 40 model memory, non-color backlit LCD display, 4-axis jog button menu navigation, T-FHSS telemetry and SR super response protocols supported, 4 channel, adjustable trigger position and tension, adjustable wheel tension, ESC link function for tuning Futaba and Acuvance ESCs with telemetry data display, gyro link function to Futaba GYD gyro, S.Bus servo link for Futaba servo, compatible with Futaba rechargeable LiFe battery and wall charger (sold separately).

-Sanwa MT-R - $300
+Sanwa MT-R - $239

 Sanwa mid-level transmitter, 20 model memory, non-color backlit LCD display, 3 button menu navigation, Sanwa super response FH5 protocol, 4 channel, adjustable trigger position and tension, adjustable wheel tension, optional grip sizes, integrated carrying handle, SSL link function for tuning Sanwa ESC with telemetry data display, Sanwa gyro and servo tuning.

-Sanwa MT-5 - $400
+Sanwa MT-5 - $339

-Sanwa mid-level transmitter, 20 model memory (250 models with SD card), non-color backlit LCD display, scroll wheel menu navigation, Sanwa super response FH5 protocol, 4 channel, adjustable trigger position and tension, adjustable wheel tension, optional grip sizes, integrated flip up carrying handle, SSL link function for tuning Sanwa ESC with telemetry data display, Sanwa gyro and servo tuning, able to charge through USB while using optional 1S LiPo
+Sanwa mid-level transmitter, 20 model memory (250 models with SD card), non-color backlit LCD display, scroll wheel menu navigation, Sanwa super response FH5 protocol, 4 channel, adjustable trigger position and tension, adjustable wheel tension, optional grip sizes, integrated flip up carrying handle, SSL link function for tuning Sanwa ESC with telemetry data display, Sanwa gyro and servo tuning, able to charge through USB while using optional 1S LiPo.

 Top Tier

-Futaba top tier transmitter, 40 model memory, color backlit touchscreen LCD display, Futaba super response F4G, T-FHSS telemetry and SR super response protocols supported, 10 channel, adjustable trigger position and tension, adjustable wheel tension, drop down and angle, optional trigger and steering spring sets, optional brake trigger sizes, optional grip sizes, left handed support, 3 assignable hotkey buttons, ESC link function for tuning Futaba and Acuvance ESCs with telemetry data display, gyro link function for Futaba GYD550 gyro, S.Bus servo link for Futaba servo, compatible with Futaba rechargeable LiFe battery and wall charger (sold separately), compatible with Futaba USB-C rechageable LiFe battery (sold separately)
+Futaba top tier transmitter, 40 model memory, color backlit touchscreen LCD display, Futaba super response F4G, T-FHSS telemetry and SR super response protocols supported, 10 channel, adjustable trigger position and tension, adjustable wheel tension, drop down and angle, optional trigger and steering spring sets, optional brake trigger sizes, optional grip sizes, left handed support, 3 assignable hotkey buttons, ESC link function for tuning Futaba and Acuvance ESCs with telemetry data display, gyro link function for Futaba gyro, S.Bus servo link for Futaba servo, compatible with Futaba rechargeable LiFe battery and wall charger (sold separately), compatible with Futaba USB-C rechageable LiFe battery (sold separately).

-Sanwa M17 - $600
+Sanwa M17S - $749

-Sanwa top tier transmitter, 250 model memory, color backlit LCD display, trackpad menu navigation, Sanwa super response FH5 protocol, adjustable trigger position and tension, adjustable wheel tension and angle, optional grip sizes, left handed support, integrated flip up carrying handle, Sanwa SSL link for Sanwa ESC, gyro and servo tuning with telemetry data display, micro USB rechargeable 1S LiPo included
+Sanwa top tier transmitter, 250 model memory, color backlit LCD display, trackpad menu navigation, Sanwa ultra response FH5U protocol, adjustable trigger position and tension, adjustable wheel tension and angle, optional grip sizes, left handed support, integrated flip up carrying handle, Sanwa SSL link for Sanwa ESC, gyro and servo tuning with telemetry data display, micro USB rechargeable 1S LiPo included.

-Flysky Noble - NB4+ $300 / NB4 Pr0 + $520
+Flysky Noble - NB4+ $330 / NB4 Pr0 + $550

 Conclusion